rsynnest/workflowy-sort/README.md

 ### Installation

 Like any other Tampermonkey Script, you will first need to install the [TamperMonkey Extension](https://tampermonkey.net/).
-Then you can either copy the `workflowy-sort.js` script from this repository, or simply install it from [GreasyFork](https://greasyfork.org/en/scripts/39239-workflowy-sort).
+Then you can either copy the `workflowy-sort.js` script from this repository, or install it from [GreasyFork](https://greasyfork.org/en/scripts/39239-workflowy-sort).

 ### Usage